 Ernie officiated basketball at the high school and college levels for 32 years, during which he officiated high school championship games in three states (Oklahoma, California, Georgia) and was an official for international games prior to the start of the 1996 Olympics in Atlanta.
 He was selected as the Naismith High School Basketball Official of the Year in Georgia for 1995.
 Ernie served as the Director of Officiating for the first Women’s Professional Basketball League (ABL) from 1996-99, and serves as an officials’ observer for the ACC, SOCON, and Big South.

 Ernie has been actively involved in fast pitch softball for more than 50 years as a player, coach and administrator.
 He currently serves as the Georgia State and Southeast Regional Junior Olympic Commissioner for USA Softball.
-Ernie was inducted in the Georgia Softball Hall of Fame in 2016 and coached the Gold Medal USA Girls Junior National Team in the 2019 Pan American Games in Columbia, South America.
+Ernie was inducted in the Georgia Softball Hall of Fame in 2016 and coached the Gold Medal USA Softball Girls Junior National Team in the 2019 Pan American Games in Columbia, South America.

-Ernie was a four-sport letterman at Owasso High School (Oklahoma), a College Division All American football player at the University of San Diego in 1973 and had a short-lived attempt at a professional career in the World Football League and the NFL.
+He was a four-sport letterman at Owasso High School (Oklahoma), and College Division All American football player at the University of San Diego in 1973.

-Ernie was born in Alameda, California, raised in Owasso, Oklahoma and was a Vietnam-era veteran while in the U.S. Navy.
+Ernie was born in Alameda, California, raised in Owasso, Oklahoma and was a Vietnam-era veteran while serving in the U.S. Navy.
 He and his wife Cindy currently reside in Canton, have two children (Shawn and Chelsy) and are the proud grandparents of Hampton.